alexic0n/ChessRobotPiCode/machinelearning/README.md

 ----

   1. **Install dependencies**: nice and easy, we have pip. `pip install -r requirements.txt`
+  2. **Install the service**: run `install_service.sh` as root if this is the first time running the server
-  2. **Start Flask**: currently on the development server, which isn't ideal, but it does the trick:
+  3. **Start the service**: currently on the development server, which isn't ideal, but it does the trick:
-     `python web.py`
+     `systemctl start checkmate`

+You've also got the good-ol `python3 web.py` option as well if you want to watch the output.

 That's it.